ACCEPTED CORPS MEMBERS

 At the present time Children’s Corps is not able to assist with student loans, future educational expenses, loan cancellation or loan forgiveness.
 Due to the nature of the work, some loan providers may offer partial/full loan cancellation if you stay in your position for a specified time period.
 Please speak with your loan providers for specific information.
 There is also the possibility that the agency you’re placed at may offer tuition reimbursement or other forms of support around educational expenses; please speak with your agency’s Human Resources Department, once placed.

 At this time Children’s Corps is not able to provide any stipends or reimbursements for the participation in the Training Academy.
-W do provide a monthly metro card.
+We do provide an unlimited monthly metro card.
 We understand that managing this transition requires careful and proactive financial planning for many candidates, however, as many of our current members and alumni will tell you, it is possible to plan accordingly.

-Salaries vary by agency.
+Salaries vary based on degree, language, position, etc,.
 For those with a Bachelor’s Degree, salaries range from $36,000 to $45,000.
-For those with an MSW/MHC and related Master’s Degrees*, salaries range from $46,000 to $56,000.
+For those with an MSW or MHC salaries range from $48,000 to $57,000.
 Corps members are paid directly by the agencies for which they work and receive the same salaries, health coverage, and retirement benefits as other employees in the same position at their agencies.